damianhakert/damianhakert.github.io/source/_posts/2015-08-18-gitlab-loves-mattermost.markdown

 Adding the GitLab Mattermost code to the Omnibus packages makes them just TODO_ADD_PERCENTAGE% larger and offers a much easier setup because we can configure the OAuth integration automatically like we do for GitLab CI.
 In gitlab.rb you'll configure the FQDN (mattermost.example.com) and the Omnibus package will take care of setting up OAuth credentials, in the future we'll also make it easier to post from GitLab and GitLab CI to GitLab Mattermost.
-Releasing it now in alpha state will allow more eyes on the project that [report Mattermost bugs on GitLab.com](https://gitlab.com/gitlab-org/gitlab-mattermost), [responsibly disclose Mattermost security vulnerabilities](http://www.mattermost.org/responsible-disclosure-policy/) and [report Omnibus package bugs](https://gitlab.com/gitlab-org/omnibus-gitlab/issues).
+Releasing it now in alpha state will allow more eyes on the project in order to [report Mattermost bugs on GitLab.com](https://gitlab.com/gitlab-org/gitlab-mattermost), [responsibly disclose Mattermost security vulnerabilities](http://www.mattermost.org/responsible-disclosure-policy/) and [report Omnibus package bugs](https://gitlab.com/gitlab-org/omnibus-gitlab/issues).
 We hope that with GitLab 8.0 (planned for September 22, following 7.14) we can ship GitLab Mattermost in beta state.

 We have not taken the decision to include an extra component in the Omnibus packages lightly.